Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/12_PWM_doc.rst

 Digital PWM
 ------------------
-Here is how PWM is implemented in microcontrollers: they have a counter with predetermined size.
-On each clock cycle this counter is incremented by one.
-When counter overflows, it resets to zero and output is set high voltage level.
-Counting continues indefinitely.
-When counter matches a reference value, output drops to low voltage level.
-Varying the reference value effectively varies the output waveform.
+In microcontrollers, PWM is typically implemented using a counter with a fixed size.
+The counter is incremented by one on each clock cycle, and when it reaches its maximum value, it overflows and resets to zero, causing the output to be set to a high voltage level.
+This counting process continues indefinitely.
+When the counter matches a reference value, the output is switched to a low voltage level.
+By varying the reference value, it is possible to adjust the output waveform and achieve the desired pulse width modulation.

 .. image:: img/12_PWM.png
 	:name: digital PWM
 	:align: center

-As you can see in the picture above, varying the reference (blue) will affect pulse width (red).
-There are two edge cases though: when reference is zero and when reference is max.
-PWM cannot output 100%, because counter will always match reference value at least at max value.
-Inversely, it can easily output 0%, even though it is supposed to set output high when counter overflows.
-This is because output is set high and then immediately set low because it matches the reference.
+As depicted in the above image, changing the reference value (blue) affects the pulse width (red).
+However, there are two extreme cases to consider: when the reference is set to zero and when it is set to the maximum value.
+It is not possible for the PWM output to reach 100% duty cycle, as the counter will always match the reference value at the maximum value.
+Conversely, the output can easily reach 0% duty cycle, even though it is supposed to be set high when the counter overflows.

-Digital PWM modulators have a finite resolution.
-Depending on the size of the internal counter, they can only output a predetermined amount of pulse shapes.
-If counter has four bits, as seen in image above, modulator will have sixteen different possible pulse widths (2^4).
-An eight bit counter would result in 256 possible pulse widths and so on.
+It is important to note that digital PWM modulators have a finite resolution, which is determined by the size of the internal counter.
+For instance, if the counter has four bits, as shown in the above image, the modulator can produce sixteen different pulse widths (2^4).
+Similarly, an eight bit counter would allow for 256 possible pulse widths, and so on.

 Problems with fast response time
 -------------------------------------
-PWM can only be used for systems where response time is slow in regards to the PWM modulation frequency.
-As mentioned before, dimming LEDs is a good example, because human eye “framerate” isn’t that high.
-I know we’ve just built an analog PWM modulator, but let’s be lazy and use the Red Pitaya’s built in PWM generator for the next experiment.
+Pulse Width Modulation (PWM) is typically utilized in systems where the response time is slow compared to the PWM modulation frequency.
+For instance, dimming LEDs is an ideal use case since the human eye has a low "framerate".
+In this experiment, we will use the Red Pitaya's built-in PWM generator instead of building an analog PWM modulato
 Set the Red Pitaya to output a PWM at full amplitude on output1 and connect an LED with a 100 Ohm series resistor to it.
 To avoid the need to amplify the 1V amplitude signal, we can set the second output channel to output DC voltage at 0V and offset of -1.
 Connect this to the LED instead of GND.

 .. image:: img/12_PWM_LED_circuit.jpg